Ahaz1701/DevOps_Project/README.md

 #### 1. Creating the Redis service

 We use the `Redis` service as a database for our application.
-So we need to configure a Redis container.
+So we need to configure a `Redis` container.
 First of all, we need to create a `docker-compose.yaml` file in which we will define Redis:
 ```
 touch docker-compose.yaml
 ```

-In the `services` part of the file, we define Redis with the following lines of code:
+In the `services` part of the file, we define `Redis` with the following lines of code (default port 6379):
 ```
 redis:
     hostname: "redis"